nicloay/colorus/README.md

 # Project details
+Project has been made on 4th version of unity, and started well today on 4.6.

 * Main scene located at *Assets/main* path
 * All Configs stored under *Assets/ScriptableObjects*
 * To create new configs use TopBar menu *Razukrashka*